MorphDiv/TeDDi_sample/Database/README.md

 (Background on this error at: http://sqlalche.me/e/13/gkpj)
 ```

-This is because the database generation pipeline needs as input the data in the `langInfo_100LC.csv` language index for validation purposes.
-For more information, see the README.md in the `100LC/LangInfo` directory.
+This is because the database generation pipeline needs as input the data in the [langInfo_100LC.csv](../LangInfo/langInfo_100LC.csv) language index for validation purposes.
+For more information, see the [LangInfo/README.md](../LangInfo/README.md).

 In other words, when new languages are added, we first need to update the language index file, then we add the new corpus files via their new directory, e.g. `100LC/Corpus/New_Language_new/conversation/new__con_1.txt`, then we run the load database pipeline.

 ## Generating other formats

 There are a few other scripts in this directory for generating various formats of the database.
-For example, to create an [RData](https://bookdown.org/ndphillips/YaRrr/rdata-files.html) from the SQLite database, run the R script on the command line in the `100LC/Database` directory:
+For example, to create an [RData](https://bookdown.org/ndphillips/YaRrr/rdata-files.html) from the SQLite database, run the R script on the command line in the `100LC/Database` directory on your local machine:

 `Rscript sqlite_to_RData.R`